Indian police open probe into Rolls-Royce's dealings with three state firms

-NEW DELHI (Reuters) - Indian federal police have opened an investigation into Rolls-Royce Holdings Plc (RR.L), alleging the UK-based engine maker and its Indian arm improperly used a third-party to conduct business with three Indian state-owned companies.
+NEW DELHI, July 30 (Reuters) - Indian federal police have opened an investigation into Rolls-Royce Holdings Plc, alleging the UK-based engine maker and its Indian arm improperly used a third-party to conduct business with three Indian state-owned companies.

 Rolls-Royce provided engine spare parts to HAL for servicing gas turbines used by GAIL and ONGC, both of which are involved in the oil and gas sector, the report said.